jacobvarner/100-days-of-code/r1-log.md

 Finally recamped my [resume](https://www.jacobvarner.com/resume.pdf) after reading another article on tips for resumes.
 I have made too many modifications and it was juzt time go re-do the entitre thing.
 It was also good to convert it back to a Word dock.
 It might not look as good as my other one, but it certainly will be easier to modify and update going forward.

 I also atarted reading the first book in the You Don't Know JavaScript seriss: Up and Going.
 Looking forward to hopefully nailing down the basics of JavaScript with this series.

+### R1D10
+I got most of the Wikipedia Viewer project done for freeCodeCamp.
+I spent a lot more time on the styling and some transitions so I wasn't able to get to the rest of the JavaScript functionality.
+I figured out the CORS error and have the results in a simple array after fetching the JSON via the API.
+Tomorrow or Sunday I should be able to finish this project fairly quickly and move on to the last freeCodeCamp intermediate project.